ingadhoc/purchase/purchase_usability/README.rst

 Several Improvements to purchases:
 #.
 Add button "Re-Open" on purchase orders to came back from "Done" to "Purchase Order" state, only available to purchase manager
+#.
+Make button send by email also available on done state on purchase orders

 Installation
 ============